VirgilSecurity/virgil-purekit-php/README.md

 ```

 ## Prepare Your Database
-PureKit allows you to easily perform all the necessary operations to create, verify and rotate (update) user's `purekitrecord`.
+PureKit allows you to easily perform all the necessary operations to create, verify and rotate (update) user's `PureRecord`.

-**purekitrecord** - a user's password that is protected with our PureKit technology. `purekitrecord` contains a version, client & server random salts and two values obtained during execution of the PHE protocol.
+**PureRecord** - a user's password that is protected with our PureKit technology. `PureRecord` contains a version, client & server random salts and two values obtained during execution of the PHE protocol.

-In order to create and work with user's `purekitrecord` you have to set up your database with an additional column.
+In order to create and work with user's `PureRecord` you have to set up your database with an additional column.

 The column must have the following parameters:
 <table class="params">